AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-api-mgmt/Lab01-getting-started-page.md

-# Lab 1: Import and Configure an API with Azure API Management
+# Getting Started with Lab 1: Import and Configure an API with Azure API Management

 Welcome to **Lab 1: Import and Configure an API with Azure API Management (APIM)**.
 This Getting Started page provides everything you need before beginning the exercises, including environment access instructions, navigation tips, and support details.